What are PL/SQL Identifiers?

 - Gn_user_id – Global level variable of numerical data type

 Variables are mainly used to store data during the data manipulation or data processing.
-They needs to be declared before using them inside the program.
-This declaration needs to be done in the declarative section of the PL/SQL blocks.
+They need to be declared before using them inside the program.
+This declaration needs to be done in the declarative section of the PL/SQL Blocks.

 Declaration of variables is a process of assigning the name to the placeholder and associate the same with a valid datatype.

 <variable name> <datatvpe>;

 The above syntax shows how to declare the variable in the declarative section.

 Once the variable is declared, they are ready to hold the data of defined type.
 The values of these variables can be assigned either in execution section or at the time of declaring itself.
 The value can be either a literal or another variable’s value.
 Once a particular value has been assigned, it will be stored in the allocated memory space for that variable.